jayschwa/funarg/README.md

-## Funarg: move function arguments into the function name.
+## Funarg: move function arguments into the function name

 e.g., instead of `foo(a,b)`, we have `foo_a_b`.